Refresh app's access without the user

 Next steps

 By default, refresh tokens are valid for 14 days.
-The maximum period of time the app can operate in the offline mode without requesting a user to re-authenticate is 1 year.
-You can modify the access duration by creating a custom resource and targeting it during authentication.
-With resources, you can extend or reduce the length of the access token, refresh token, and the maximum rotation time.
+The maximum period of time the app can operate in the offline mode without requesting a user to re-authenticate is also 14 days.
+You can modify the access duration for your client by updating token timeout configuration in the OIDC client's advanced settings.
+You can extend or reduce the length of the access token, refresh token, and the maximum rotation time.
+Alternatively, you can create a custom resource and target it during authentication.
 For each resource, the expirations are configured in the Resource settings.